bstnbuck/Simple-Go-Blockchain/README.md

 * The Proof-of-Work function uses a random string with a incremented Nonce (type bigInt) as hashed operators.

 ### The following is still being implemented
-* Entering some data while executing proof of work.
-* Maybe Kotlin version
+* Maybe Kotlin or V version